bablokb/pico-sleepcurrent/README.md

 --------------

 This is the best option you have (if you don't need to keep the RTC-state).
-Recommandation: use an external RTC to drive the pin-alarm and update the internal RTC after restart.
+Recommendation: use an external RTC to drive the pin-alarm and update the internal RTC after restart.

 ![](images/pico-pin-deep-sleep.png)